Skip to content

 So, how much is OpenPhone?
 Plans start at just $15 per user per month.

-Here’s how OpenPhone measures up against Google Voice for business:
+Here’s a side-by-side comparison of how OpenPhone measures up against Google Voice for business:

-PricingStarts at $15 per month per user$16 per user per month (including Workspace subscription)
+PricingStarts at $15 per user per month$17 per user per month (including the Workspace subscription)

 Unlimited calling to US & Canada